No sugar added strawberry-basil jam transforms summer’s freshest strawberries and fresh basil into a delicious, naturally sweetened condiment.

 Measure the appropriate amount of crushed strawberries, and place them in a large pot.

-Add the no sugar needed pectin to the crushed strawberries.
-I use Ball brand Low Sugar or No Sugar Needed Pectin, so I can only speak for the results of this recipe using this particular pectin.
+Add the pectin to the crushed strawberries.
+I use Ball brand Low Sugar or No-Sugar-Needed Pectin, so I can only speak for the results of this recipe using this particular pectin.
 If you use a different brand, follow the strawberry jam recipe/instructions as outlined in their instructions.

 Add a touch of softened butter to help cut down on the foam created as the fruit cooks.